abonello/project-1/README.md

 The overall plan is to have a Single Page Application with a fixed navigation at the top.
 This allows the user to reach all main sections of the site.

-There will also be buttons to open the *more information* sections related to different activities.
+There will also be buttons to open the *Tell me more ...* sections related to different activities.

 CTA buttons will be placed in strategic parts of the site to allow the user to directly reach the contact form.

 Priority was given to the various activities that I engage in, followed by the bio and then the portfolio.
-The quote is only there as a visual separation between the portfolio and the form.
+The quote is only there as a visual separation between the portfolio and the contact form.

 * [wireframe](#wireframes) - follow this link for further reading